-The kid at the heart of EL&IC is self-centered, inconsiderate, vicious at times, prone to eccentricities that would be considered irritating in an old man, and perhaps worst of all, annoying...hopelessly annoying.
-The best way to describe what is suppose to be the heart of EL&IC is Rain Man: The Early Years.
+The kid at the heart of Extremely Loud &Incredibly Close is self-centered, inconsiderate, vicious at times, prone to eccentricities that would be considered irritating in an old man, and perhaps worst of all, annoying; hopelessly annoying.
+The best way to describe what is suppose to be the heart of Extremely Loud &Incredibly Close is Rain Man: The Early Years.

 On that day, his father Thomas (Tom Hanks) died at the World Trade Center.
-In flashbacks we see that Thomas is the bestest dad any boy (even one as...unique as Oskar) could ever have: always getting his son to have adventures, mostly looking for the mythical 6th Borough of New York City.
-Thomas is just the greatest...a father without flaws of any kind.
+In flashbacks we see that Thomas is the Best Dad Any Boy could ever have: always getting his son to have adventures, mostly looking for the mythical 6th Borough of New York City.
+Thomas is just the greatest: a father without flaws of any kind.

-Now with his father gone as a result of "The Worst Day", Oskar is stuck with his mother Linda (Sandra Bullock) whom Oskar doesn't like and says as much (in one particularly ugly scene, he tells her he wishes it was her, not Thomas, who had died on "The Worst Day").
+Now with his father gone as a result of "The Worst Day", Oskar is stuck with his mother Linda (Sandra Bullock) whom Oskar doesn't like and says as much; in one particularly ugly scene, he tells her he wishes it was her, not Thomas, who had died on "The Worst Day".
 A year later, Oskar is still handling, rather poorly, the emotional aftereffects of "The Worst Day".

-Being at the very least methodical, Oskar decided to go through the phonebook and find every Black in New York City...all 400-plus.
+Being at the very least methodical, Oskar decided to go through the phonebook and find every Black in New York City: all 400-plus of them.
 Oskar already has issues before "The Worst Day", but "The Worst Day" only intensifies his fears: one of them is a fear of public transportation.
 Since he cannot use the subway or buses, he goes around New York City on foot, walking from Manhattan to Brooklyn, the Bronx, Queens, and Staten Island.

 On his journey to find the Black, he has various encounters.
 We start with Abby Black (Viola Davis) who is having a very bad day but allows this little chatterbox to come and even to take her picture.
 Various short glimpses of other Blacks, but still no one knows nothing about Oskar's key or of Thomas.